digitoimistodude/dudestack/README.md

 Well, this is mainly a toolbox for a web agency Digitoimisto Dude Oy as well as for backup purposes and to show off how we roll.
 You should use this if you really like how we do things.

-Despite the fact I love most of Bedrock, I noticed there are some things we don't like.
+Despite the fact we love most of Bedrock, we noticed there are some things we don't like.

 * Stuff were originally in app/ by default.
-I prefer content/.
+We prefer content/, like it was `wp-content` for a reason.
 It describes it better, since we do not want this to be too programming-oriented, but more front end developer -friendly (for developing WordPress themes and functions)
 * Composer modifications, for installing more packages, like Finnish based language packs etc. that are not originally part of Bedrock
 * Automation.
 I mean composer's `create-project` is awesome, but we need more.
 You still need to do stuff after `create-project` and our createproject -starting script is designed for automating the rest.